Skip to main content

 KAFKA_AWS_SECRET_ACCESS_KEY: <secret-access-key>

-Service Account and ACL Requirements
+Service account and ACL requirements

 Depending on the Client to Gateway authentication method you choose, the Service Account used to connect the Gateway might need different ACLs to operate properly.

-In Delegated Authentication, the credentials provided to establish the connection between the Client and the Gateway are the same used from the Gateway to the backing Kafka.
+In Kafka managed mode, the credentials provided to establish the connection between the Client and the Gateway are the same used from the Gateway to the backing Kafka.
+Therefore, the client will inherit the ACLs of the service account configured on the backing cluster.

 • Describe consumer group for internal topic